Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Along with popping bubbly and setting your intentions this New Year, take a moment to celebrate the one who’s been with you since the start of this wild ride… your cervix.
 Yeah, maybe not what you expected us to say, but a fascinating and incredible body part nonetheless.

 January is National Cervical Health Awareness Month, a dedicated excuse to learn, discuss, and ask questions about the cervix.
-So, whether you’re a cervix expert or you’re a total newbie to cervical health and terminology, this article is a great place to start.
+So, whether you’re an expert or you’re a total newbie to cervical health and terminology, this article is a great place to start.
 Read on to learn more about the little C that could.

 Cervix 101: What it is & how to locate your cervix